 Our 2020-2021 season was artfully devised to provide you with engaging, inclusive and delightful theatre throughout the year – safely.

 This fall, we begin the season with Recognition Radio: An Audio Play Festival Celebrating Black Voices – an eclectic, first-of-its-kind endeavor for Geva.
 These plays will be specially adapted for an intimate and immersive listening experience.
 Subscribers should note that the complete 4-play festival package is equal to your first two season productions.
-Play titles and ticketing details for Recognition Radio will be announced in September.

 From January through July of 2021, Geva plans to offer five live productions on the Wilson Stage – four of which complete the 20-21 subscription package, plus a fifth “bonus” play in April that will serve as a replacement for last season’s cancelled production of Looks Like Pretty.